 When rhinoplasty is performed by a qualified plastic surgeon, complications are infrequent and usually minor.
 Nevertheless, there is always a possibility of complications, including infection, nosebleed, or a reaction to the anesthesia.
 You can reduce your risks by closely following your surgeon's instructions both before and after surgery.

-After surgery, small burst blood vessels may appear as tiny red spots on the skin's surface; these are usually minor but may be permanent.
+After surgery, small burst blood vessels may appear as tiny red spots on the skin's surface; these are usually minor but may be long-lasting.
 As for scarring, when rhinoplasty is performed from inside the nose, there is no visible scarring at all; when an "open" technique is used, or when the procedure calls for the narrowing of flared nostrils, the small scars on the base of the nose are usually not visible.

 Good communication between you and your physician is essential.
 In your initial consultation, the surgeon will ask what you'd like your nose to look like, evaluate the structure of your nose and face, and discuss the possibilities with you.
 He or she will also explain the factors that can influence the procedure and the results.
 These factors include the structure of your nasal bones and cartilage, the shape of your face, the thickness of your skin, your age, and your expectations.